GlueCoders/springboot-guide-docs/mongodb-basics.md

 ## MongoDB in Spring Boot using Spring Data

 The goal of Spring Data repository abstraction is to significantly reduce the amount of boilerplate code required to implement data access layers for various persistence stores.
-MongoDB is a document based storage, which stores data in BSON format which is similar to JSON(WIP).
+MongoDB is a document based storage, which stores data in BSON format which is similar to JSON.
 Code reference: [https://github.com/GlueCoders/springboot-guide/releases/tag/mongo-springdata](https://github.com/GlueCoders/springboot-guide/releases/tag/mongo-springdata)

+### Prerequisites
+MongoDB (3.4) should be up and running on local machine at port 27017.

 #### Spring Data MongoDB Starter POM
 ```